-How to record a FaceTime call on your iPhone or Mac
+Keep a record of your FaceTime calls by recording them on your devices

 - Choose your iPhone from the list of available cameras.

 Unlock your iPhone.
-Its display should now appear in QuickTime on your Mac.
+Its display should now appear in QuickTime on your Mac (my iPhone is called Duncan).

 - In QuickTime for Mac, make sure the volume bar is turned up.
-Otherwise, you won't be able to hear your call, and what would even be the point?
+Otherwise, you won't be able to hear your call.

 Open FaceTime on your iPhone.